ufal/npfl129/exam/questions.md

   the individual clusters and write down the likelihood of an example
   $\boldsymbol x$ for a given Gaussian mixture.
 [5]

-- Write down the log likelihood of an $N$-element dataset for a given Gaussian mixture model with $K$ components.
+- Write down the log-likelihood of an $N$-element dataset for a given Gaussian mixture model with $K$ components.
 [5]

 - Considering the algorithm for Gaussian mixture clustering, write down the